 "Jezebel his wife said, 'You now exercise authority over Israel!
 Arise, eat food, and let your heart be cheerful; I will give you the vineyard of Naboth the Jezreelite'" (1 Kings 21:7).

 Have you ever wanted something so badly that your obsession led to a loss of appetite?
 Ahab makes himself sick over his neighbor's property.
 Naboth's property is just a symptom of a deeper problem.
-The previous chapter has closed with the prophet's rebuking Ahab for his disobedience in not killing Ben-Hadad.
+The previous chapter closed with the prophet's rebuking Ahab for his disobedience in not killing Ben-Hadad.
 Sullen and angry, Ahab returns to Samaria, where he stews over this rebuke.
-At this point in his life he covets his neighbor's property.
+At this point in his life (driven by bitterness and resentment) he covets his neighbor's property.
 Nothing will cheer him but having Naboth's vineyard.

 Sullen and angry men either blow up or pout.
 Women married to men who blow up tend to withdraw, while women married to pouting men scheme and rescue.
 Ahab is a pouter, and Jezebel is a schemer.